xaviero98-stack/Kubernetes/Project/README.md

 We can see **both catalogs, Nessie and Icerberg REST** with the respective **aliases** we gave them on the **values.yaml** for the Trino Helm Chart, **lakehouse** and **rest**-

 💡 Note: It's important to know that **Trino catalogs are composed of SCHEMAS, not DATABASES**, that's how Trino names the environment within which a set of tables exist.
-With that said, **it's just a question on nomenclature**.
+With that said, **it's just a question on terminology**.
 These are the same objects and if they are created in Spark, they will then be **visible, accessible, writable/readable, and totally functional** in Trino with the same name that Spark gave them and viceversa.

 That's how it looks like: